• Skip to primary navigation

 Ven Pongal Recipe

-Pongal is a typical south indian dish that is usually served with sambar or chutney.
+Pongal is a typical South Indian dish that is usually served with sambar or chutney.
 Apart from idli and dosa, this one holds it unique place in all home.
+And this is one dish which is made on any special occasions and auspicious day specially during sakranti festival along with sweet pongal.

 About Ven Pongal

-This is made from raw rice also known as pacharisi which has more starch than regular ponni rice.
+Ven pongal is made from raw rice (newly harvested short grain rice) also known as pacharisi which has more starch than regular ponni rice.
 Raw rice is mixed with yellow moong dal and made into this dish.
-Pongal is a well balanced dish to consume for breakfast since it has dals added it is rich in protein too.
-South indian loves their ven pongal with all the accompaniments.
+Pongal is a well balanced dish to consume for breakfast since it has dals added it is rich in protein.
+Cooked rice and moong dal gets tempering which is made with ghee, whole spices, curry leaves.

 Ven pongal makes the best baby food as well. if you are making this for babies, instead of raw rice use regular rice.
 Since raw rice (pacharisi) for babies can be hard to digest.